 What is EDGS?

-The Arryman Fellows and Arryman Scholars program, funded by ISRSF in Jakarta, trains emerging Indonesian scholars in the social sciences.
-The Fellows are awarded a one-year grant for pre-doctoral research at EDGS in the fields of political science, history, sociology, law, business, journalism and communications, anthropology, and development studies.
-Upon admission into a Northwestern doctoral program, Arryman Fellows are eligible to become Arryman Scholars, which entitles them to a grant from ISRSF funding up to six years of doctoral study.
-Learn more about the Arryman Program.
+The Arryman Program trains emerging Indonesian scholars in the social sciences.
+The fellows are awarded a one-year grant for pre-doctoral research with our program.
+Arryman Fellows are eligible to become Arryman Scholars, which entitles them to a grant from ISRSF funding up to six years of doctoral study.

 Research and Funding

 We support research with a range of funding opportunities for members of the Northwestern academic community.
 Our research support is focused on the issues faced by countries like Indonesia.
 This scope covers wide areas of the developing and post-colonial world, broad sweeps of history and a range of disciplines.

 There are no upcoming events at this time.